sneha517-star/sneha517-star/README.md

 # 👋 Hi there, I'm Sneha!

-🎓 Final-year BTech student in Artificial Intelligence & Data Science
+🎓 Pre-Final-year BTech student in Artificial Intelligence & Data Science
 💡 Passionate about solving real-world problems with technology
-🔭 Currently working on AI, IoT, and full-stack projects
-📫 Always open to learning, collaborating, and building impactful tech
+🌐 Learning DSA and solving problems in competitive programming 🔭 Currently working on AI , Data Science and IOT also 📫 Always open to learning, collaborating, and building impactful tech

 ---